Skip to main content

 Is the tasting menu worth it at Horta?

-The verified details do not confirm a tasting-menu format at Horta.
+Horta does not publish a tasting-menu format.
 What is confirmed is contemporary cuisine, $$ pricing, smart-casual dress, a Michelin Plate in 2025.
 If a tasting menu matters to your plans, check Horta's current menu directly before booking.

 Does Horta handle dietary restrictions?

 Ask the venue directly before you go.
-The verified details confirm contemporary cuisine in Buenos Aires, but they do not confirm specific allergy, dietary, or menu-adaptation policies.
+Horta serves contemporary cuisine in Buenos Aires, but it does not publish specific allergy, dietary, or menu-adaptation policies.
 For any restriction-heavy meal, confirm the fit early rather than assuming the kitchen can adapt.

 What should I wear to Horta?